muntashir-wahid/learn-c-programming-language/README.md

 But (5.0/9.0) is not truncated because it is the ratio of two floating-point values.

 If an arithmetic operator has has integer operands, and integer operation is performed.
 If an arithmetic operator has one floating-point operand and one integer operand, the integer will be converted to floating point before the operation done.

+### Symbolic Constants

+**Symbolic constants** are not variables, so they do not appear in declarations.
+Identifiers are used to represent fixed values in programs using symbolic constants in the **C Programming** language.
+There is no semicolon at the end of a **#define** line.